arras-energy/gridlabd-old/docs/Use cases/Integration capacity analysis.md

   - Determine the load connected beyond the automated SCADA switching device, the ICA value considering operational flexibility is limited to the amount of load beyond the SCADA switching device.

 # Methodology
--Define feeder network
+- Define feeder network
--Identify all three phase nodes and relevant line sections in radial distribution feeders (circuits) -Iterate analysis over every node with interconnection potential -Vary generation or load level at each node until violations occur in an ICA category
+- Identify all three phase nodes and relevant line sections in radial distribution feeders (circuits)
+- Iterate analysis over every node with interconnection potential
+- Vary generation or load level at each node until violations occur in an ICA category

 | Category    | Violation Limit  |